GranaryDwellers/Crash-Py/lessons/04-docstrings.md

 > is another common alternative.
 Either is fine — consistency matters more
 > than which style you choose.

+1) Research numpy and google conventions for doc strings, choose one and only one for the mathematics.py file
+2) Add docstrings to all functions in the style chosen.

+Through the rest of the course you should add doc strings to each function.

 ---

 ### Step 4 — Module-level docstrings

 A docstring at the very top of a `.py` file documents the whole module:

+Example:
 ```python
 """Grade calculation utilities for maths mark schemes.